vk-cs/docs-public/docs/en/intro/migration/migrate-vmware/migrate-vmware.md

    </info>

-2. Select the desired VM and export to the format `.ovf`.
+2. Select the required VM and export to the format `.ovf`.

 Several `.ovf` and `.vmdk` files will be created — a second file will be needed for further work.